 Music buffs are likely familiar with the 27 Club.
-It’s not the name of a famous party venue, however.
-This name refers to the belief that a statistically abnormal number of musicians die at the age of 27.
+Rather than an actual “club,” this name refers to the belief that a statistically abnormal number of musicians die at the age of 27.
 In many cases, their death relates to substance abuse.
 Some cases also involve violent means of death, such as suicide or even murder.
 Statisticians tend to disagree that the 27 Club presents any true statistic abnormalities.
 But according to Charles R. Cross, biographer of Kurt Cobain and Jimi Hendrix:

 “The number of musicians who died at 27 is truly remarkable by any standard.
 [Although] humans die regularly at all ages, there is a statistical spike for musicians who die at 27.”

-Regardless of who you choose to believe, the idea of the27 Club indicates great tragedy for musicians who dabble in drug and alcohol abuse.
+Regardless of who you choose to believe, the sheer existence of the 27 Club indicates great tragedy for musicians who dabble in drug and alcohol abuse.
 Currently, there are 60 confirmed members of the 27 Club.
 The most recent addition, Anton Yelchin (who played guitar for The Hammerheads in addition to starring as Pavel Chekov in the Star Trek reboot) demonstrates that not all members die of substance abuse.
 Nonetheless, many of the more well-known members share a tragic history of struggles with addiction.

 Death by addiction should evoke a sense of tragedy at any age.
 For instance, while Gram Parsons may not qualify for the 27 Club, his death at 26 due to morphine overdose reminds us that this disease often snuffs out life in its prime.
 Below, we’ll briefly discuss five members of the 27 Club whose deaths prove similarly tragic.
 We may never know what contributions they might have offered the world if they remained alive today.
 Let this remind us that every life should be lived to the fullest every life, whether famous or not.